aakriti-nag/Predicting-the-number-of-rings-in-a-abalone/README.md

 Considering, sex was the only categorical column, it was converted to numeric using LabelEncoder(), thus Female - 0, Infant - 1, Male-2.

 For scaling, and understanding the distribution of the data, performed both outlier detection and log transofrmation.
-Outlier detection was chosen instead cause performing, log transformation and later calculation RMSLE affected the values, and got the best values when removed the outliers.
+Outlier detection was chosen instead cause performing, log transformation and later calculation RMSLE affected the values, and got the best values when removed the outliers with log transformation.
 ![image](https://github.com/aakriti-nag/Predicting-the-number-of-rings-in-a-abalone/assets/166777298/4ec8b833-951c-46d9-8e55-14da84233771)

 Performed multple regression methods to best the best values for RMSLE with,